-Follow Something Swanky's directions for Quick Bread Dough for the cinnamon focaccia bread.
+Follow Something Swanky's directions on Quick Bread Dough for the cinnamon focaccia bread.

-While the dough is rising, light the Barrel House Cooker according to our instructions.
-For pizza, you are going to let the charcoal completely ash over, and we recommend completely opening the intake vents on the base if they aren't already completely open.
+While the dough is rising, light the Barrel House Cooker according to instructions.
+For pizza, you are going to let the charcoal completely ash over, and we recommend completely opening the intake vents on the base.

-While the charcoal is heating up, roll out the bread dough per Something Swanky's directions.
-Instead of using a 9"x13" baking sheet, place the dough onto the Barrel House Pizza Pan.
-We recommend placing some parchment paper in between the Pizza Pan and the pizza.
-One thing to note is that the dough will be a little fluffier than normal focaccia because the Pizza Pan is a little smaller than a baking sheet.
+While the charcoal is heating up, roll out the dough per Something Swanky's directions.
+Instead of using a "9x13" baking sheet, place the dough on the Barrel House Pizza Pan.
+We recommend placing some parchment paper between the Pizza Pan and the dough.
+One thing to note is that the dough will be a little fluffier than normal focaccia, because the Pizza Pan is a little smaller than a baking sheet.

 Continue with Something Swanky's directions for topping the pizza.

 By now, the charcoal should be completely ashed over.
 Attach the barrel to the base and place the H-Frame on the top level and close the lid.

 After about 5 minutes, take the pizza and place it on the H-Frame on the top level and close the lid.